ksekimoto/llvm-project/llvm/docs/CMake.rst

   FFI_LIBRARY_DIR to the directories where ffi.h and libffi.so can be found, respectively.
 Defaults to OFF.

+**LLVM_ENABLE_ICONV**:BOOL
+  Enable building with iconv library to support conversion between different character sets.
+  Defaults to ON.

 **LLVM_EXTERNAL_{CLANG,LLD,POLLY}_SOURCE_DIR**:PATH
   These variables specify the path to the source directory for the external LLVM projects Clang, lld, and Polly, respectively, relative to the top-level